quantum-glossary/quantum-glossary.github.io/glossary/language_related/programming_language.md

 # Programming Language
 {: .fs-9 }
 A programming language is a set of tools to define a program.
-Programming languages are defined by formal semantic rules and have at least a proper grammar.
+Programming languages are defined by formal semantic rules and have at least a properly defined grammar.
 {: .fs-6 .fw-300 }

 Classical